swiftlang/swift-evolution/proposals/NNNN-module-aliasing-for-disambiguation.md

 ## Proposed solution

-We believe that the module aliasing method will provide a systematic means to address a module name collision without requiring submodule or namespacing support.
-The conflicting modules can be aliased as unique names to be disambiguated without involving manual source changes.
-This assumes all decls to be part of a module so initially only pure Swift modules will be supported; decls with flat namespaces (e.g. C/Objective-C) would require special handling (see the **Requirements / Limitations** section for more details).
+We believe that module aliasing provides a systematic method for addressing module name collisions.
+The conflicting modules can be given unique names while still allowing the source code that depends on them to compile.

+Module aliasing relies on being able to change the namespace of all declarations in a module, so initially only pure Swift modules will be supported.
+Languages that give declarations names outside of the control of Swift, such as C, C++, and Objective-C, would require special handling; see the **Requirements / Limitations** section for more details.

 To go over how the module aliasing works, let’s consider the following scenario: App depends on module Utils from package swift-game, and wants to add another dependency also called Utils but from another package.
 Currently we will get an error due to the duplicate module names.
 ```